 I do not believe that they are.
-Having considered the matter, I do not believe that there is any further action that I need to take.
-Thank you, members.
+So, having considered the matter, I do not believe that there is any further action that I need to take.
+Thank you, Members.
 Try to be on your best behaviour.

 Petitions

 The following petition and e-petition were lodged for presentation: